bufothefrog/Desktop-Speaker-Stand/README.md

  ![Back](https://github.com/bufothefrog/Desktop-Speaker-Stand/blob/master/Images/back.jpg)

 ## Print Instructions
-*Special Instructions*: Make sure Desktop-Monitor-Stand-Top is printed with the pins facing upwards.
-Supports will be necessary to ensure proper rounding of the edges.
+**Special Instructions:** Make sure Desktop-Monitor-Stand-Top is printed with the pins facing upwards.
+Supports will be necessary to ensure proper rounding of the edges for both models.
+Rubber feet are optional, the stand does not slide much on a standard Ikea wood desk.
+For added weight, you can poke a hole at the top of Desktop-Monitor-Stand-Top and fill it with a fine sand.
+A gyroid infill pattern allows it to be mostly filled with enough tapping and patience.
+*- Originally printed on a Prusa Mini+ using black eSun PLA+ filament
+- Sliced in PrusaSlicer with 0.2mm layer height, supports everywhere, 15% gyroid infill.*

 ## Planned Updates
 The following are planned in no particular order: